NXP/pmt/README.md

 ## Run PMT

-To access FTDI chip, one would either need to run PMT as a superuser (not recommended), or use the following procedure, adding specific udev rules to allow FTDI chip access to members of the dialout group (or any other groups you may chose):
+To access FTDI FT4232h chip, one would either need to run PMT as a superuser (not recommended, errors may occur), or use the following procedure, adding specific udev rules to allow FTDI chip access to members of the dialout group (or any other groups you may chose):

 1- Create a file named /etc/udev/rules.d/90-ftdi.rules, containing the following line: